opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 - When you stake on a mining subnet, you exchange TAO for a dynamic token, the *alpha* of the subnet on which the validator is working, and stake that into the validator's hotkey.

-- When you stake on the root subnet, you stake TAO.
-But the root subnet is just another subnet, although one with some special properties.
-All staking is local to a subnet.
+- When you stake on the root subnet, you stake TAO for TAO.
+You will receive TAO as dividends, unlike receiving alphas on other subnets.

 ### What is the risk/reward profile of staking into a subnet?